 1. Personnel Complaint: Any complaint that alleges inadequate service, misconduct or criminal actions by a Police Department employee.

-3. Informal Inquiry: Contact with a member of the public regarding an issue of concern of a minor nature, that is immediately addressed and resolved to the satisfaction of the citizen shall be considered an Informal Inquiry.
-A concern that is not satisfactorily resolved shall become a complaint.
+3. Informal Inquiry: Contact with a member of the public regarding an issue of concern of a minor nature that was resolved after initial review.
 Final authority to determine whether an issue is classified as an Informal Inquiry or a complaint shall rest with the Chief of Police.